 This steady stream of income is exactly what investors are looking for during the pandemic, where other investments are taking a hit, and even their jobs.
 With UK unemployment surging, income is at risk and dividend stocks and property investment are arguably the two safest income-generating investments to pick from.

 Furthermore, the pandemic has brought on policies in some countries where the government will cover rent payments if the tenant is negatively affected by the virus.
 This means the landlord is sure to be paid, either by the tenant or government.
 However, it may be wise to avoid places where rent can be frozen and payments can be chosen to be delayed – this could cause cash flow issues where you’re paying a mortgage but with delayed income.
+The smart property investor will use a tenant screening service like www.ezlandlordforms.com – which can be used as a tool to determine if a potential renter will actually pay on time.

 Where is it still attractive for investors to buy and perhaps use as a holiday home?